Poolewe

 Poolewe (Poll Iù) is a small village in Wester Ross in the North West Highlands of Scotland, about 75 mi northwest of Inverness, by Loch Ewe.
 The River Ewe, one of the shortest in Scotland, joins the sea less than 1 mi from Inverewe Garden, renowned for its subtropical plants.
 The village is surrounded by mountains and the sea.

 The village has an indoor heated swimming pool, a coffee shop, a hotel and a shop.
 Most of the arts events in the area take place in the village hall, as do the village markets.

+The town was an important port for the Arctic convoys of World War II bringing supplies to Soviet Union via the northern route.

+Poolewe was the birthplace of Hector Urquhart, gamekeeper of Ardkinglas and collector of folktales, who in 1860 devised the adage in English that "one man's rubbish is another man's treasure,"or, as Americans may now say it, "one person's trash is another person's treasure."

 Origin of the name

 Literally the name means "the pool on the Ewe river".
-However, William J. Watson, in his 1904 Place Names of Ross and Cromarty, states that the village was called by the natives in his time "Abhainn Iù, Ewe River".
-Watson also says that he had taken "Ewe" (Gaelic iu), with hesitation, to be from Irish eo, "yew tree", though concedes that it may be a Pictish name.
+William J. Watson, in his 1904 Place Names of Ross and Cromarty, records the name as "Abhainn Iù, Ewe River", which he suggests may be Irish or Pictish in origin.